-Anticipating the production of witness evidence appropriate to a standard 1-day Tribunal case.
+This assumes production of witness evidence appropriate to a standard one-day Tribunal case.